-pin_Pulseout(pin, value); //Non-Blocking pin_PulseoutB(pin, value); //Blocking
+pin_Pulseout(pin, value); //Non-Blocking pin_PulseoutB(pin, value); //Blocking along with the separate document titled 'DIABLO16-Processor Datasheet'.

 Where 'pin' is the target GPIO pin compatible with that particular pin function, and 'value' is the length of the pulse in milliseconds.